Seamus Costello

-Seamus Costello (Séamus Mac Coisdealbha, 1939 – 5 October 1977) was an Irish paramilitary and politician.
-He was a leader of Official Sinn Féin and the Official Irish Republican Army and latterly of the Irish Republican Socialist Party (IRSP) and the Irish National Liberation Army (INLA).
+Seamus Costello (1939 – 5 October 1977) was an Irish republican socialist, paramilitary leader, and elected politician.
+Born in Bray, County Wicklow, he rose to prominence in the republican movement during the Irish Republican Army's Border Campaign of the late 1950s and subsequently became one of the most significant, if divisive, figures in Irish republican politics.
+He is best remembered as the founder of the Irish Republican Socialist Party (IRSP) and its paramilitary wing, the Irish National Liberation Army (INLA).
+He remains the only leader of an Irish political party to have been assassinated.

-He argued for a combination of socialist politics on economic issues and traditional physical force Irish republicanism.
-He is best remembered for the founding of the IRSP and the INLA.
-He was a victim of a feud with his former comrades in the Official IRA.

-Early life and IRA Border Campaign
+Early life

-Born into a middle-class family in Bray, County Wicklow, he was educated at Christian Brothers College, Monkstown Park.
-He left school at 15 and became a mechanic and later car salesman in Dublin.
+Costello was born at Old Connaught Avenue, Bray, County Wicklow, the son of John Costello, a farmer and cattle-dealer, and his wife Elizabeth.
+He was educated at the Christian Brothers' College, Monkstown Park.
+He left school at the age of 15 and worked initially as a mechanic before becoming a car salesman in Dublin.

+Border Campaign and early republicanism

-At the age of 16 he joined Sinn Féin and the Irish Republican Army.
-Within a year, he was commanding an active service unit in south County Londonderry during the Border Campaign, where his leadership skills and burning down of the courthouse in Magherafelt earned him the nickname of "the Boy General".
+At 16, Costello joined both Sinn Féin and the Irish Republican Army (IRA).
+Within a year, he was commanding an active service unit in south County Londonderry during the IRA's Border Campaign (1956–1962).
+His leadership ability and his burning of the courthouse in Magherafelt earned him the nickname "the Boy General".
 The unit's most publicised actions included the destruction of bridges.

-He was arrested in Glencree, County Wicklow, in 1957 and sentenced to six months in Mountjoy Prison.
-On his release, he was immediately interned in the Curragh prison camp for two years.

-He spent his time in prison studying.
-He was particularly inspired by his studies of the Vietnamese struggle for independence.
-He became a member of the escape committee which engineered the successful escapes of Ruairí Ó Brádaigh and Dáithí Ó Conaill, among others.
-Costello would later refer to this time as his "university days".
+In 1957, he was arrested in Glencree, County Wicklow, and sentenced to six months in Mountjoy Prison.
+On his release, he was immediately interned at the Curragh camp for two further years.
+He used his time in custody studying, drawing particular inspiration from the Vietnamese struggle for independence.
+He became a member of the escape committee, which engineered the successful escapes of Ruairí Ó Brádaigh and Dáithí Ó Conaill, among others, and later described this period as his "university days".

-Costello eventually reached the rank of Adjutant-General of the IRA.
-In 1964 Costello was sent to the recently opened Chinese embassy in Paris to seek assistance from the Chinese government.
+Costello eventually rose to the rank of Adjutant-General of the IRA.
+In 1964, he was sent to the recently opened Chinese embassy in Paris to seek assistance from the Chinese government for the republican movement.